AdvanceParty/circadia/readme.md

 - Clone the repo
 - `npm i` from the root directory to install required modules
-- create a .env file in the root directory with the name/value pair
+- create .env and .env.build files in the root directory with name/value pairs as indicated in the \_env.sample file.
-  - AU_COM_ADVANCEPARTY_SLASHIE_TOKEN=YOUR_BOT_TOKEN
+  - .env is required for production, while .env.build while allow you to access env variables when doing local de with `now dev`

 ---